Terms and Conditions

 - Subject to clauses 10.4 and 10.5, under the Consumer Contracts Regulations 2013 a Consumer Customer has a legal right to cancel this Agreement with us without giving any reason within 14 days of its conclusion (i.e. after payment by the Consumer Customer has been received by us).

-- If a Consumer Customer wishes to exercise this right to cancel it needs to complete and submit to us the cancellation form below by post or email or phone us on +44 20 3289 2724.
+- If a Consumer Customer wishes to exercise this right to cancel it needs to complete and submit to us the cancellation form below by post or email or the customer service number +44 20 3289 2724.

 - If a Consumer Customer uses the Service within the 14 day cancellation period set out above, then they will be deemed to have asked us to provide the Service during that 14 day cancellation period.
 If the Consumer Customer subsequently changes its mind within that 14 day period, we may deduct from any refund an amount for the supply of the Service for the period for which it was supplied, ending with the time when the Consumer Customer told us it had changed its mind.